bnhovde/viralizr/README.md

 # Viralizr

-Guaranteed viral post title generator
+Title generator for your next blog post

 ### Development